Alexandria Bay supermarket addresses positive COVID-19 cases head on

-ALEXANDRIA BAY — Brian T. and Diane M. Willix decided to tell the community they found out two of their employees at the Alex Bay Big M supermarket tested positive for COVID-19.
+ALEXANDRIA BAY — Brian T. and Diane M. Willix decided to tell the community they found out two of their employees at the Big M Supermarket tested positive for COVID-19.

 It was Wednesday morning when Mr. Willix was called by one of his employees in the meat department, who said he tested positive.
 Mr. Willix, like many employers might do despite making efforts to prevent it, immediately started blaming himself.